Nursing Rehabilitation Services:

 - Positioning and Mobility: assessment and recommendation of devices and positioning equipment to reduce contracture risk and to increase functional mobility with adaptive equipment.

 Our Occupational Therapy department focuses on needs in the following areas:

 - Activities of Daily Living: to increase independence for eating and hygiene tasks with intervention for improved strength and endurance for tasks

 - Transfers: to provide intervention for improved strength, endurance and safe performance of transfers to the bed, toilet, tub/shower.

-- Upper Extremities: to improve coordination, range of motion, strength and endurance with exercises and neuro/muscle re-education.
+- Upper Extremities: to improve coordination, range of motion, strength, and endurance with exercises and neuro/muscle re-education.

 Our Speech-Language Pathologists focus on needs in the following areas:

-- Diet Texture Analysis and Swallow Function: to increase resident’s ability to safely and adequately consume foods and liquids according to their choice and physical function.
+- Diet Texture Analysis and Swallow Function: to increase the resident’s ability to safely and adequately consume foods and liquids according to their choice and physical function.